-The infant mortality rate for singletons was highest for those registered solely by their mother, or registered jointly by parents living at different addresses (5.2 and 5.0 deaths per 1,000 live births respectively).
-For multiple births the infant mortality rate was highest for those jointly registered by both parents living at different addresses (27.1 deaths per 1,000 live births) compared with 23.4 deaths per 1,000 live births for those jointly registered by parents living at the same address.
+The infant mortality rate for singletons was highest for those registered solely by their mother, or registered jointly by parents living at different addresses (5.9 and 4.9 deaths per 1,000 live births respectively).
+For multiple births the infant mortality rate was highest for those jointly registered by both parents living at different addresses (25.3 deaths per 1,000 live births) compared with 21.7 deaths per 1,000 live births for those jointly registered by parents living at the same address.
 The very small numbers in these groups affects the robustness of estimated mortality rates.
 Differences in mortality rates by marital status and birth registration type will also reflect complex underlying factors including mother's age and social circumstances (Messer, 2011).

-For married women the infant mortality rate for singleton births was higher for women who have previously had three or more children (5.3 deaths per 1,000 live births) compared with women who have had no previous children (3.7 deaths per 1,000 live births).
+For married women the infant mortality rate for singleton births was higher for women who have previously had three or more children (4.7 deaths per 1,000 live births) compared with women who have had no previous children (3.5 deaths per 1,000 live births).
 Other factors may be relevant here, especially the mother's age.
-For multiple births, the infant mortality rate was higher for women who have had no previous children (20.8 deaths per 1,000 live births).
+For multiple births, the infant mortality rate was higher for women who have previously had two children (16.4 deaths per 1,000 live births).

-Socio-economic status using the 2011 birth cohort tables
+Socio-economic status using the 2012 birth cohort tables

-The 2011 birth cohort tables for infant deaths show that for singleton births, the highest infant mortality rate was for the National Statistics Socio-economic Classification (NS-SEC) groups describing routine and manual occupations (Groups 5-7) with 4.4 deaths per 1,000 live births (the three-class version of NS-SEC has been used, see background note 9).
-In contrast there were 2.7 deaths per 1,000 live births for higher managerial, administrative and professional occupations (Groups 1.1, 1.2 and 2) and 3.4 deaths per 1,000 live births for intermediate occupations (Groups 3 and 4).
-The same pattern was found for multiple births where there were smaller numbers, although the infant mortality rate for each group was between five and six times higher than for singletons.
-For the 2011 data year, the way in which socio-economic status is reported has changed; details can be found in background note 8.
+The 2012 birth cohort tables for infant deaths show that for singleton births, the highest infant mortality rate was for the NS-SEC groups describing routine and manual occupations (Groups 5 to 7) with 5.0 deaths per 1,000 live births (the three-class version of NS-SEC has been used, background note 9 has more detail).
+In contrast there were 2.0 deaths per 1,000 live births for higher managerial, administrative and professional occupations (Groups 1.1, 1.2 and 2) and 3.0 deaths per 1,000 live births for intermediate occupations (Groups 3 and 4).
+The same pattern was found for multiple births where there were smaller numbers, although the infant mortality rate for each group was between four and seven times higher than for singletons.
+For the 2011 data year onwards, the way in which socio-economic status is reported has changed; details can be found in background note 8.

 Studies have shown that infant mortality rates are comparatively higher for low income families (Duncan and Brooks-Gunn, 2000).
-Mothers from routine and manual occupations are less likely to breastfeed than those from managerial and professional occupations (NICE, 2008) which can result in poorer immunity and poorer digestive health for the baby.
+Mothers from routine and manual occupation are less likely to breastfeed (NICE, 2008) which can result in poorer immunity and poorer digestive health for the baby.